-This is a notice of the Presidential declaration of a major disaster for the State of Mississippi (FEMA-1436-DR), dated October 1, 2002, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of Mississippi (FEMA-1550-DR), dated September 15, 2004, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-Notice is hereby given that, in a letter dated October 1, 2002, the President declared a major disaster under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (Stafford Act), as follows:
+Notice is hereby given that, in a letter dated September 15, 2004, the President declared a major disaster under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5206 (the Stafford Act), as follows:

-I have determined that the damage in certain areas of the State of Mississippi, resulting from Tropical Storm Isidore on September 23, 2002, and continuing, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
-5121-5206 (Stafford Act).
+I have determined that the damage in certain areas of the State of Mississippi resulting from Hurricane Ivan beginning on September 13, 2004, and continuing is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+5121-5206 (the Stafford Act).
 I, therefore, declare that such a major disaster exists in the State of Mississippi.

 In order to provide Federal assistance, you are hereby authorized to allocate from funds available for these purposes, such amounts as you find necessary for Federal disaster assistance and administrative expenses.